kadirfurkanguler/kadirfurkanguler/README.md

 <h1 align="center">Hi 👋, I'm Kadir Furkan Güler</h1>
 <h3 align="center">Hello guys!
 I'm 21 year old, curious and innovative mobile and Web developer studying computer engineering.
 Also i have an opinion about backend.

-Among my goals is to learning php & nodejs and become a full stack developer.

-I'm currently a mobile developer at Pigasoft.
-I have made 4 commercial mobile applications so far and in the web area, i have made a news site using VueJs.

 I like solve algorithm problems, researching, watching documentary, camping and explore new space.

 I can speak and read intermediate level english.